Lucas-Barrios/stakeholders-and-real-world-scope/README.md

 ### Before

-At the start of the project, success meant getting the pipeline to work — upload a transcript, get audio out.
+At the start of the project, success meant getting the pipeline to work: upload a transcript, get audio out.
 There was no formal scope document, no defined user, and no risk assessment.
 We assumed the happy path: clean PDFs, English content, one user at a time, and an unlimited API budget.
 If it ran locally and produced a podcast, we considered it done.

 ### After